Understanding Behavior Activation for Emotional Well-being

 Behavior Activation and Positive Feedback Loops

-The intention of behavior activation treatment is to pull us from negative feedback loops and invite wellness through prompting positive emotions through action.
+The intention of behavioral activation treatment is to pull us from negative feedback loops and invite wellness through promoting positive emotions through action.
 The basic concept is:

 - Doing things we enjoy stimulates positive feelings